-At the time that Adams committed to subscribe for those new ordinary shares in Oxehealth, Richard Griffiths, who now has an interest in 80.3% of Adams' issued share capital, had an interest of 20.33% in Oxehealth's issued share capital and Michael Bretherton, Chairman of Adams, held an interest of 0.18% in Oxehealth's issued share capital.
-Richard Griffiths subscribed for 15,274 new ordinary shares in Oxehealth under the Subscription Agreement through his controlled undertaking, ORA Limited, and Mr Bretherton subscribed for 1,528 new ordinary shares in Oxehealth under the Subscription Agreement.
-Following full completion of the Subscription Agreement, Mr Griffiths had a total interest representing 20.06% of Oxehealth's enlarged share capital, including the Oxehealth shares held by Adams.
-Other substantial shareholders in Oxehealth include the IP Group plc, which also invested under the Subscription Agreement in order to maintain their interest of approximately 35% in Oxehealth's issued share capital.
+At the time that Adams committed to subscribe for those new ordinary shares in Oxehealth, under the Subscription Agreement, Richard Griffiths, who now has an interest in 80.3% of Adams' issued share capital, had an interest of 20.01% in Oxehealth's issued share capital and Michael Bretherton, Chairman of Adams, held an interest of 0.26% in Oxehealth's issued share capital.
+Richard Griffiths subscribed for 78,703 new ordinary shares in Oxehealth under the Subscription Agreement and 35,204 new ordinary shares in Oxehealth under the Further Subscription Agreement through his controlled undertakings, ORA Limited and Cream Capital Limited.
+Mr Bretherton did not subscribe for any new ordinary shares in Oxehealth under these subscription agreements.
+Following completion of the Further Subscription Agreement, Mr Griffiths had a total interest representing 23.56% of Oxehealth's enlarged share capital .
+Other substantial shareholders in Oxehealth include IP Group plc which also invested under the Subscription Agreement and which had a total interest representing 28.94% of Oxehealth's enlarged share capital following completion of the Further Subscription Agreement.
 As a result of Michael Bretherton's personal interest in Oxehealth and his directorship of ORA Limited, he took no part in the Board's decision to invest in Oxehealth.

-Michael Bretherton applied for and received 1,385,000 ordinary shares in the Company as part of the share placing announced by the Company in March 2021.
-Andrew Mitchell applied for and received 308,000 shares as part of that same placing (see note 18).
+Michael Bretherton applied for and received 1,385,000 ordinary shares in the Company as part of the share placing announced by the Company in March 2021 and completed in April 2022.
+Andrew Mitchell applied for and received 308,000 ordinary shares as part of that same placing (see Note 14).

-The Company had no other transactions with related parties other than in respect of Director's remuneration as set out in the Directors Report on page 8.
+The Company had no other transactions with related parties other than in respect of Director's remuneration as set out in the Directors Report on page 9.

-17 Contingent liabilities
+16 Contingent liabilities

-The Company has no contingent liabilities of which the directors are aware in respect of legal or other claims arising from the ordinary course of business (31 March 2020: Nil).
+The Company has no contingent liabilities of which the directors are aware in respect of legal or other claims arising from the ordinary course of business (31 March 2021: Nil).

-18 Events after the reporting period
+17 Events after the reporting period